sagemath/sagewiki_to_gh-2022-10-10/days6/talks.md

 = Sage Days 6 Schedule =

 This is the provisional schedule for Sage Days 6 in Bristol.
-"Provisional" in this context means that we don't have confirmations from the alleged speakers yet.
+We do not expect further changes to the schedule for Saturday and Sunday.

 == Saturday 10 November ==
 0930-1050 William Stein and Martin Albrecht: Sage for Mathematical and Cryptographic Research